-This Manual Handling Training Course trains you how to work in compliance with UK health and safety legislation; from ensuring correct control measures are in place, to handling techniques and how to undergo a risk assessment.
-This course particularly applies to warehouse and factory staff, manual labourers, delivery drivers, construction workers and farmhands.
+This Manual Handling Training Course trains you how to work in compliance with UK health and safety legislation; from ensuring correct control measures in place to handling techniques and how to undergo a risk assessment.
+This Manual Handling Course particularly appropriate for warehouse and factory staff, manual labourers, delivery drivers, construction workers and farmhands.

 Section 2 of the Health and Safety at Work Act 1974 and regulations 10 and 13 of the Management of Health and Safety at Work Regulations 1999 require managers and supervisors to provide their employees with health and safety training.
-This expert audio visual course will give you the fundamental knowledge you need to look after your staff and help maintain an injury-free workplace.
+This Manual Handling Online Course will give you the fundamental knowledge you need to look after your staff and help maintain an injury-free workplace.
 Enrol today and get instant results.

 - Warehouse workers